-An opinionated gemini and pleroma client with a TUI interface https://www.autistici.org/interzona/tinmop.html
+An opinionated TUI client for gemini and pleroma https://www.autistici.org/interzona/tinmop.html

 |m4||1 year ago|